aviatesk/aviatesk.github.io/posts/inlining-101/index.md

 Excessive inlining can lead to worse performance for the following reasons:
 - _Run-time_ cost: due to the increased size of compiled native code
   * increased size of compiled native code itself can be memory hungry
-  * bigger code may lead poor [localities fo memory access](https://en.wikipedia.org/wiki/Locality_of_reference), which makes cache misses more likely
+  * bigger code may lead to poor [localities of memory access](https://en.wikipedia.org/wiki/Locality_of_reference), which makes cache misses more likely
-  * complex instructions may challenges [speculative execution](https://en.wikipedia.org/wiki/Speculative_execution) optimization
+  * complex instructions may challenge [speculative execution](https://en.wikipedia.org/wiki/Speculative_execution) optimization
 - _Compile-time_ overhead due to the increased complexity of the IR ("Intermediate Representation" of program) on which succeeding optimization passes work on